OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 .. versionadded:: 3.9

 The NoDataFromMaskSource is derived from the SimpleSource and shares the same properties except that it replaces the value of the source with the value of the NODATA child element when the value of the mask band of the source is less or equal to the MaskValueThreshold child element.
+This is typically used to transform a R,G,B,A image into a R,G,B one with a NoData value.
 An optional RemappedValue element can be set to specify the value onto which valid pixels whose value is the one of NODATA should be remapped to.
 When RemappedValue is not explicitly specified, for Byte bands, if NODATA=255, it is implicitly set to 254, otherwise it is set to NODATA+1.

 .. code-block:: xml